 Typically, the cost of rhinoplasty in Toronto is between $5,000- $10,000 depending on the surgeon and surgery centre you choose.
 Payment and finance plans are available to help alleviate the immediate cost of the nose surgery and make the rhinoplasty price less prohibitive.
 It’s important to ask what is included in the rhinoplasty cost as some surgery centres will quote only for the facial plastic surgeon’s fee, adding on the cost of anaesthesia and the facility usage later on.
 Being fully informed about the nose job cost and it’s inclusions and exclusions will help you determine if the pricing is right for you.

-For those patients unwilling to go through with rhinoplasty, or looking for other non-invasive nose job solutions and treatment plans, the non-surgical nose job with dermal filler may be the perfect option.
+For those patients unwilling to go through with rhinoplasty, or looking for other non-invasive nose job alternatives and treatment plans, the non-surgical nose job with dermal filler may be the perfect option.
 This type of nose job cost usually ranges from $700- $900 for one syringe depending on the expertise of the injector and the type of filler used.
 The dermal filler can be used to augment the nose, masking a bump or contouring the bridge.
 This increasingly popular option is low-risk and can be fully completed within 15 minutes.
 The dermal filler used for nose reshaping usually lasts around 9 months and can provide top results if you are the right type of candidate for this procedure.
 To learn more about the non-surgical nose job, please contact our Toronto location!

 Did you know rhinoplasty is the most popular type of facial cosmetic surgery?
 According to the latest plastic surgery statistics throughout Canada, the USA and the world, the demand for rhinoplasty (nose reshaping) continues year over year.
 While females still tend to lead the males in overall plastic surgery demographic trends, when it comes to the nose job, males and females alike are pursuing nose reshaping surgery.
 The rhinoplasty trends in patient age are seen right from teenagers all the way to 55 years and over, with blepharoplasty (eyelid surgery) ranking as the second most popular facial cosmetic surgery procedure overall.
 Eyelid surgery is most common in those 40 years and older.
 If you are curious about learning more about nose reshaping and the cost, or to find out if you are a suitable rhinoplasty candidate, please contact our Toronto office- we would love to speak with you!